Air transports of heads of state and government: France

-Gabon

-Before 2016, the Gabonese government operated one second-hand Boeing 777-200 for use by the President of Gabon.
-It was previously owned by British Airways, Khalifa Airways, leased from Air Algerie, then stored at Boeing after the lease.
-After it was bought, the aircraft was ferried to Charlotte Airport to be converted to VIP use, then ferried to Libreville.
-Due to the Gabonese government failing to pay US$8 million for cabin outfitting, it was impounded at Orly Airport in February 2015 before returning to service two months later.
-It is currently stored.
-Nowadays, the government travels on rented private jets.

-Gambia

-The government of Gambia operated a Boeing 727 and a Bombardier Challenger in 2015.
-A previously used Ilyushin Il-62 was also stored.
-All these planes, however, have since been scrapped.

-Georgia

-Georgian Airways operated a single Bombardier Challenger 850 since 2007 to carry the President of Georgia and government officials.
-In 2011, a Gulfstream 450 was added to its inventory, possibly replacing the Challenger in its VIP transport role.
+Any aircraft carrying the President usually flies under the callsign CTM1.

 Germany

-The fleet used by Germany's senior government officials consists of 15 aircraft:
+The fleet used by Germany's senior government officials consists of 17 aircraft:

-They use two Airbus A340-313X VIP aircraft, previously of Germany's Lufthansa, redesigned by Lufthansa Technik in a VIP configuration, including sleeping rooms and an anti-missile system.
+Until 2011 Germany's government officials used two Airbus A310-304 VIP carrying the same names, previously of East Germany's Interflug.
+They used two Airbus A340-313X VIP aircraft until 2023, previously of Germany's Lufthansa, redesigned by Lufthansa Technik in a VIP configuration, including sleeping rooms and an anti-missile system.
 The aircraft are named after Konrad Adenauer, the first chancellor of (West) Germany, and Theodor Heuss, its first President.
-Until 2011 Germany's government officials used two Airbus A310-304 VIP carrying the same names, previously of East Germany's Interflug.
-In April 2019, Germany's "Luftwaffe" ordered three Airbus A350-900 as their new government planes and as a replacement for the aging A340s.
+In April 2019, the German Air Force ordered three Airbus A350-900 as their new government planes and as a replacement for the aging A340s.

 In Summer 2019, the Luftwaffe also ordered three Bombardier Global 6000 as an addition to the existing fleet.

-Ghana

-The government of Ghana operate a Dassault Falcon 900EX (Registered as 9G-EXE).
+In 2022, the fleet was expanded by two A321LRs, which are used for both troop transport and government flight operations.

+The planes fly under German Air Force callsigns.